2 minute read

 Customizing the request message

-Now any time a user tries to create a project they will be greated with the same message You may not request a new project via this API.
-You can customize this message to give a more meaningful response
+Now any time a user tries to create a project they will be greeted with the same message You may not request a new project via this API.
+You can customize this message to give a more meaningful response.

 oc patch --type=merge project.config.openshift.io cluster -p '{"spec":{"projectRequestMessage":"Please visit https://myticket.rober.com to request a project"}}'